Are you thinking of buying a cow? Have you decided how much?

-Buying a Quarter Cow:
+Buying a sixteenth cow:

-Here’s what our refrigerator looks like with a quarter beef, which is 110 lbs of beef.
+Here’s what our 18.1 cu ft refrigerator with freezer on top looks like with a quarter beef, which is 110 lbs of beef.
 As you can see, it’s a lot of beef, but it all fits in the freezer (without the freezer shelf or ice bucket).

-Buying Half a Cow:
+Buying a half cow:

 Just for fun, we included a dozen eggs and a half gallon of milk in this picture so you would have some additional perspective 🙂